Skip to content

 Certificate

-We help businesses achieve their climate goals by removing their unavoided CO2 emissions.
+We help businesses achieve their climate goals by removing their unavoidable CO2 emissions.
 More and more organizations are embedding carbon removal, next to their reduction efforts, in their climate strategies.
-They partner with neustark to acquire certified carbon removal (CDR).
+They partner with neustark to acquire local, highly permanent, measurable and certified carbon removal (CDR).

-Neustark creates negative emissions by storing CO2 in demolished concrete, the largest waste stream in the world.
+Neustark creates negative emissions by permanently storing CO2 in mineral waste.

 Neustark’s role

 Neustark was the first to show that this value chain is both ecologically and commercially viable.
-And the first to deploy its solution at various sites across Europe – already removing CO2 today, and even more tomorrow.
+And the first to deploy its solution at no numerous sites across Europe – already removing CO2 today, and even more tomorrow.

 By broadly deploying our proven solution, we can reduce the operational costs and thus decrease the price for carbon removal – and significantly increase the amount of CO2 we store.

-The mineralization process in concrete permanently stores the CO2.
+Mineralizing the CO2 in demolition aggregate permanently binds it.
 The risk of reversal is proven to be slim to none, and the CO2 is stored for thousands to millions of years.

-Demolished concrete is the world’s largest waste stream.
-It’s an existing material, which offers a storage potential of numerous gigatonnes per year.
+Mineral waste such as demolished concrete, slags and bottom ash make up the world’s largest waste stream.
+Existing material that offers a storage potential of numerous gigatonnes per year.

 FAQs